 The April Fair in Seville is one the grandest and oldest festivals in Spain, held for two weeks after the Easter celebrations each year, it now attracts over a million people a year.
 The fair began back in 1947 as a cattle fair and over the years took on a more typical Spanish festival feel as we know them today.

-The Seville Fair starts officially on the Monday with the Dining of Fish ( “La cena del pescaito”), and the parade in which the city mayor is present to switch on the lights around midnight.
-This act is usually accompanied by a spectacular firework display which booms out across the city announcing that the fair is officially underway.
+The Seville Fair starts officially on the Monday with the Dining of Fish ( “La Cena del Pescaito”), and the parade in which the city mayor is present to switch on the lights around midnight.
+This act is usually accompanied by a spectacular firework display that booms out across the city announcing that the fair is officially underway.

 15. Historic Seville